FAQs

 What are the differences between the different hardware versions?

-Version 1.0 was released in October 2017, version 1.1 in April 2018, version 2.0 in September 2019, version 3.0 in February 2021.
+Version 1.0 was released in October 2017, version 1.1 in April 2018, version 2.0 in September 2019, version 3.0 in February 2021, version 4.0 in December 2024.

 Can any version of the Net Devices be mixed?